a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 # Common Terms and Questions

 ## What is a Linux?
+Linux is *technically* just the [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)).
+But when people say [Linux](https://en.wikipedia.org/wiki/Linux), they are generally reffering to a distribution, or "[**distro**"](https://en.wikipedia.org/wiki/Linux_distribution) of the [Linux Kernel](https://en.wikipedia.org/wiki/Linux_kernel).

+### The Linux Kernel

+### Distributions
+A distribution, or "distro", is generally an OS built off of the Linux Kernel, often utilizing GNU and FOSS components to make a desktop operating system.
+Different distros may be designed for different things and use different pieces of softwarev and have differing levels of ease of use.

+There may be distros designed for other things (like [OpenWRT](https://en.wikipedia.org/wiki/OpenWrt)), but that's beyond the scope of this guide.
+Here we will talk about desktop and user oriented distros.

 ## Why Linux Mint?

+### User Friendliness

+### Stability & Reliability

+### Less Terminal Required

+## Why command line?

+### Can't everything just be a GUI

+### Learning the command line is very helpful

+### Don't be afraid of it

 ## Why open source?
 See section on FOSS and SaaS.